 I was holding my own son – then just two and a half months old – on my lap when my mother told me this story.
-I would be stating the obvious if I said that I clutched him a little tighter as I listened to her words and watched the tears brim in her eyes, but I’ll state it anyways: I held him, tightly, and my heart ached to think of not holding him.
+I would only be stating the obvious if I said that I clutched him a little tighter as I listened to her words and watched the tears brim in her eyes, but I’ll state it anyways: I held him, tightly, and my heart ached to think of not holding him.
 My heart ached to bursting at the thought of not holding him, of giving away any opportunity to hold him.
 And then my heart ached some more, because I had, once upon time, done something that, in some respects, amounts to the same thing.

 Me: Oh, my god, my god, how terrible, how heartbreaking, how did her heart survive it?